Giskard-AI/giskard-hub/new-docs/oss/sdk/security.rst

 **Language Support:**
 - Most detectors work with any language
 - LLM-assisted detectors depend on the language capabilities of the provider model
-- For non-English models, consider using self-hosted models for scanning

 Getting Help
 ------------

 If you encounter issues with security scanning:

-* Join our `Discord community <https://discord.gg/giskard>`_ and ask questions in the #support channel
+* Join our `Discord community <https://discord.gg/giskard>`_ and ask questions in the ``#support`` channel
-* Check the `Advanced scan usage <https://docs.giskard.ai/en/stable/open_source/scan/scan_llm/advanced_usage.html>`_ documentation
+* Check the Enterprise documentation for :doc:`Advanced LLM Security Test Generation </hub/sdk/datasets/security>`
-* Review the `LLM vulnerabilities <https://docs.giskard.ai/en/stable/knowledge/llm_vulnerabilities/index.html>`_ knowledge base
+* Review our :doc:`glossary on AI terminology </start/glossary>` to better understand the terminology used in the documentation.

 Remember: Security testing is an ongoing process.
 Regularly scan your models and update your security test suites to stay ahead of emerging threats.